Chinese Red Envelopes (红包 hóng bāo Lucky Money)

 Why do the Chinese give red envelopes: the Origin of Red Envelopes

-Additionally, the origin of red envelopes is also related to seasonal rituals and the accumulation of wealth.
-During important festivals like the lunar New Year, people conduct ritual ceremonies to pray for a bountiful harvest and the prosperity of their families.
-After these ceremonies, elders put coins into red envelopes as a blessing and New Year's gift for the younger generation.
-This tradition has persisted and become a way for friends and family to express blessings and care.
+In addition, red envelopes are also related to seasonal rituals and the accumulation of wealth.
+During important festivals like the lunar New Year, people hold ritual ceremonies to pray for a bountiful harvest and the prosperity of their families.
+Now, elders put coins into red envelopes as a blessing and New Year's gift for the younger generation.
+This tradition has become a way for friends and family to express blessings.

 What is the significance of giving red envelopes?